 Before upgrading, refer to the release notes to make sure that the release does not contain any breaking changes that could affect you.
 The release highlights document provides more details and possible workarounds for any breaking changes or known issues in each release.

 The upgrade process results in an update to all the existing managed resources.
-This triggers a rolling restart of all Elasticsearch and Kibana pods.
+This potentially triggers a rolling restart of all Elasticsearch and Kibana pods.
+This list details the affected target versions that will cause a rolling restart.
 If you have a large Elasticsearch cluster or multiple Elastic Stack deployments, the rolling restart could cause a performance degradation.
 When you plan to upgrade ECK for production workloads, take into consideration the time required to upgrade the ECK operator plus the time required to roll all managed workloads and Elasticsearch clusters.
 Furthermore, Guidance is available on controlling this process more gracefully.

 Release 1.7.0 moves the CustomResourceDefinitions (CRD) used by ECK to the v1 version.
 If you upgrade from a previous version of ECK, the new version of the CRDs replaces the existing CRDs.
 If you cannot remove the current ECK installation because you have production workloads that must not be deleted, the following approach is recommended.

 If you are installing using the YAML manifests: replace existing CRDs.

 If you skipped a release in which new CRDs where introduced, you will get an error message similar to